berkeleynerd/quasar/content/en/DEV ENVIRONMENT/goland.md

 To launch Goland from PowerShell and open a project in the current directory just type :

-&#x20;`goland .`
+`goland .`

 Now that Goland is up and running we will configure it to use a few additional tools designed to help insure our code conforms to best practices as assessed by the various [linters](https://en.wikipedia.org/wiki/Lint\_\(software\)) that we will encounter a little later in this guide.

 ## goimports

 The [goimports](https://pkg.go.dev/golang.org/x/tools/cmd/goimports) tool automatically formats your source code to comply with Go's rather strict conventions.
-It also updates your import statements by removing unreferenced packages and attempting to add any missing imports.&#x20;
+It also updates your import statements by removing unreferenced packages and attempting to add any missing imports.

 To configure Goland to run `goimports` whenever a file is saved navigate to the **File** menu and select **Settings**.
 Then, in the resulting **Settings** window, expand the **Tools** section and select **File Watchers**.
 Next, click the **+** icon and add **goimports** from the drop-down list.
 When prompted to configure the tool just accept the defaults.